Home Equity Loan Requirements: What You Need to Qualify

 If you don’t meet the home equity loan requirements but still need access to cash, there are several alternatives worth considering:

-- Cash-out refinance: You might choose to refinance your mortgage with a cash-out option if you don’t qualify for a HELOAN or HELOC but still want to take advantage of the value of your home.
-Unlike a HELOAN or HELOC, which are second mortgages, this loan replaces your current mortgage with a larger one, giving you the difference in cash.
+- Cash-out refinance: You might choose to refinance your mortgage with a cash-out option if you don’t qualify for a HELOAN or HELOC but still want to tap into your equity.
+A cash-out refinance loan replaces your current mortgage with a larger one, giving you the difference in cash.
 A cash-out refinance can be especially helpful if you can secure a lower interest rate than your current mortgage.
-However, even if that’s not the case, it still might make sense if you need to consolidate debt or pay for a major expense with a lower interest rate and single monthly payment.

 - Personal loans: While they typically come with higher interest rates, personal loans don’t require using your home as collateral.
 They might be a good option if you need a smaller amount or want to avoid putting your home at risk.